Cremuss/blender-data-baker/README.md

 Thus, **for each frame and vertex**, it's also common to bake the **XYZ vertex normal into a second VAT**.
 This can be skipped if the animations are minimal, with little movement, and/or if you don't mind the lighting/shadow issues you get from *not* updating the normals (e.g. for distant props).

+> [!IMPORTANT]
+> Vertex normals are interpolated in the pixel shader and when sampling a normal VAT, it is of utmost importance to prevent this from happening, for reasons that are discussed in later sections.
+This essentially boils down to sampling the normal VAT in the vertex shader and using a vertex interpolator.

 Finally, to **sample** the offset and normal VATs, a **special UVMap** is created to **center each vertex on a unique texel**.

 [img](Documentations/Images/)